c2d7fa/zt/README.md

     20220918T163155 Meta-index for integrated Zettelkasten/GTD/journal system in Emacs 20220921T010536 Don't add multiple notes about the same idea to one index
 ```

+Of course, you should not use links only when writing structure notes.
+When you
+reference an idea from another note, you should also insert a link to that note
+so that you can find it again in the future.
+When doing this, you may want to
+insert only the ID of the chosen file by calling `zt-insert-link` with a prefix
+argument (`C-u C-c # l`).
+By adding links, it also becomes possible to find
+releted notes via `zt-find-linking-file` (`C-c # F`), which shows only those
+files that link to the current note.

+That's it for the tutorial.
+You now know everything you need to use zt.
+If you
+want some extra tips on how to use the Zettelkasten methodology most effectively
+(in my opinion), check out the section below.

 ## Best practices and philosophy